staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 ## About vault secrets

 *Vault secrets* are sensitive data that you store in your Postman Vault and reuse in your local instance of Postman.
-Only you can reuse secrets in your local instance of Postman, and they aren't synced to the Postman cloud.
+Only you can reuse your secrets in your local instance of Postman, and they aren't synced to the Postman cloud.

 Vault secrets are created at the *vault* scope, which is the broadest scope compared to the [variable scopes](/docs/sending-requests/variables/#variable-scopes) in Postman.
 This enables you to securely access vault secrets at the team level, and reuse them in your collections, requests, and environments throughout your team.
 Vault secrets are useful when you're using the same sensitive data in multiple places throughout your workspaces, and you don't want that sensitive data synced to the Postman cloud.